perfectline/coffee_middleware/README.md

 Contributing
 ------------

-We appreciate all contributions for features and bugfixes.
-Thanks!
+Big thanks to all the [contributors](https://github.com/perfectline/validates_url/contributors)!
+We appreciate all your work on new features and bugfixes.

 Credits
 -------

-Coffee Middleware is created and maintained by [PerfectLine](http://www.perfectline.co)
+Coffee Middleware is created and maintained by [PerfectLine](http://www.perfectline.co), LLC.

 License
 -------

-Coffee Middleware is Copyright © 2013-2014 PerfectLine, LLC.
+Coffee Middleware is Copyright © 2013-2014 [PerfectLine](http://www.perfectline.co), LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.